fsv-dev/ldap-authenticator/README.md

 </pre>

 ### Parameters
 **skipDatabase** - default value FALSE.
-If isset TRUE, Ldap\Authenticator provide authentication only via LDAP server.
+If is set TRUE, Ldap\Authenticator provide authentication only via LDAP server.
 All users set as guest role